 Who are we?

-Sky Scan is a not-for-profit partnership between the Department of Physics at the University of Alberta and the Edmonton Centre of the Royal Astronomical Society of Canada.
+Sky Scan is a not-for-profit partnership between the Department of Physics at the University of Alberta, the Edmonton Centre of the Royal Astronomical Society of Canada, and the Edmonton Science Outreach Network.
 A Sky Scan astronomer will make visits to your classroom or host a visit from your class to the University of Alberta.